ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 a stated preference.

-A data processor MAY choose to respect preferences that it has discovered, according to:

-*	an understanding of the nature of the processing being performed and how it corresponds to the usage categories where preferences have been expressed, and
-* the applicable legal context.
+A data processor MAY choose to respect preferences that it has discovered, according to an understanding of how the asset is used, how that usage corresponds to the usage categories where preferences have been expressed, and the applicable legal context.

 Usage preferences can be overridden through express agreements between relevant parties, by explicit provisions of law, or